Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discussion and Conclusion

 In summary, we have derived an exact closed-form decomposition of the DNLS effective potential on protein backbones and used it to identify three structural barriers to forward structure prediction: the torsion-sign degeneracy encoded in $V_{\text{im}}$, the geometric dominance of $V_{\text{re}}$, and the universal failure of self-consistent field dynamics across 856 non-redundant proteins.
-These barriers are mathematical in nature and are unlikely to be resolved by parameter adjustment or algorithmic improvement within the DNLS framework alone.
-The Hasimoto map applied to proteins functions primarily as a kinematic identity rather than a dynamical equation: it provides a useful geometric language for describing folded states, a purely geometric helix detector, and a rotation-invariant structural fingerprint, but within the scope of our analysis it does not provide a viable pathway to \textit{ab initio} protein structure prediction.
-The contrast with data-driven approaches such as AlphaFold~\cite{jumper2021highly, abramson2024accurate} and ESMFold~\cite{rives2021biological, lin2023evolutionary}, which succeed by retaining the full $SE(3)$ frame and incorporating nonlocal sequence context, underscores that a future analytical theory of folding must go beyond the scalar Hasimoto field to preserve the geometric and chemical degrees of freedom that the folding process requires.
+We further showed, in dynamical-systems terms, that the rigidity of an integrable uniform segment is what removes the freedom prediction requires, since boundary data fix the interior.
+A parity-by-locality classification of the folding forces then explains why the tertiary-structure drivers lie outside the local, real-potential sector.
+These barriers are mathematical in nature and are unlikely to be resolved by parameter adjustment or algorithmic improvement within the local, real-potential DNLS reduction.
+The Hasimoto map applied to proteins functions primarily as a kinematic identity rather than a dynamical equation: it provides a useful geometric language for describing folded states, a purely geometric helix detector, and a rotation-invariant structural fingerprint, but within the scope of our analysis the local, real-potential reduction built on it does not provide a viable pathway to \textit{ab initio} protein structure prediction.
+As the comparison with data-driven methods above makes concrete, a future analytical theory of folding must go beyond the scalar Hasimoto field to preserve the geometric and chemical degrees of freedom that the folding process requires.
+The piecewise picture that emerges here, in which the integrability error partitions the backbone into near-integrable segments where $E[n]\to0$ and the broken-integrability regions between them, suggests a natural question for future work: whether the boundary between the ordered, soliton-like helical phase and the disordered coil phase admits a sharp theoretical characterization, in the sense of a limiting form for the order parameter across the transition.
+The descriptive--predictive tension we locate here for the protein backbone may, more generally, be characteristic of integrable reductions of heterogeneous physical systems.